Reframing a freemium experience to increase session duration by 42 min

 [Discovery]

-User feedback and product observation revealed three issues preventing the embedded player from functioning as an effective engagement and monetization surface.
+App store reviews and competitive analysis revealed three issues preventing the freemium music feature from functioning as an effective engagement and monetization surface.

-#1 The player page emphasizes content over playback
+#1 The player page emphasizes ads over playback

-Promotional banners and playlists pull attention away from playback, making it harder for users to start listening.
+Banners and unclickable playlists pull attention away from playback, making it harder for users to start listening.

 Playback only continues within the player page, interrupting listening when users navigate elsewhere in the app.